Digital Marketing Vs Traditional Marketing: Why Not Both

 Familiarity, especially amongst an older audience, is the key to success with traditional marketing in 2020.
 Many members of older generations are not familiar with using the internet, and are even intimidated by it, so traditional marketing efforts are your best bet at reaching these people.

 Traditional marketing is consumed in a different way to digital media.
 It often incorporates multiple senses simultaneously and is easier to process and understand.
-This is because there is often less noise in the form of flashing banner ads and pop-ups like you see on most websites today.
-A message that is easy to understand and relies on multiple senses for recall will always be more memorable than something that is more one dimensional.
+This is because there is often less noise in the form of flashing banner ads and pop-ups as you see on most websites today.
+A message that is easy to understand and relies on multiple senses for recall will always be more memorable than something that is more one-dimensional.

 Traditional marketing is a much more costly action than digital marketing as the cost of printing newspapers and distributing magazines and recording audio clips for radio is more expensive than what is necessary to create marketing content for online marketing.
 The key here is that it is necessary to spend money to make traditional marketing effective, but it is not necessary to make digital marketing effective.